Someone Built a Tool To Get Congress' Browser History

 I mean, I didn't vote for the guy, but that's all the news there is here now

-Misleading headline (Score:4, Informative)
+Misleading headline (Score:5, Informative)

 This does not have anything to do with Congress' browser histories.